Charleston school district rolls out Wi-Fi-equipped buses to help with remote learning

-Charleston County students now have the opportunity to access the internet from 10 Wi-Fi-equipped school buses stationed at schools across the district.
+Charleston County students now have the opportunity to access the internet from 10 Wi-Fi-equipped school buses stationed at 20 locations across the district.

 Starting Thursday, students can either sit outside or inside the buses to connect their devices to the internet.
 All they have to do is get a password from the bus driver.